jmyers7/book/chapters/11-optim.md

 The _batch gradient descent algorithm_ is the gradient descent algorithm applied to a stochastic objective function of the form {eq}`batch-eqn`.
 ```

 Let's take a look at a simple example.
-Suppose that we define
+Suppose that we define the target function

 ```{math}
 :label: quadratic-eqn